micropython/micropython/docs/zephyr/tutorial/storage.rst

 Storage modules support virtual filesystem with FAT and littlefs formats, backed by either Zephyr DiskAccess or FlashArea (flash map) APIs depending on which the board supports.

-See `uos Filesystem Mounting <https://docs.micropython.org/en/latest/library/uos.html?highlight=os#filesystem-mounting>`_.
+See `os Filesystem Mounting <https://docs.micropython.org/en/latest/library/os.html?highlight=os#filesystem-mounting>`_.

 Disk Access
 -----------

 The :ref:`zephyr.DiskAccess <zephyr.DiskAccess>` class can be used to access storage devices, such as SD cards.
-This class uses `Zephyr Disk Access API <https://docs.zephyrproject.org/latest/reference/storage/disk/access.html>`_ and implements the `uos.AbstractBlockDev` protocol.
+This class uses `Zephyr Disk Access API <https://docs.zephyrproject.org/latest/reference/storage/disk/access.html>`_ and implements the `os.AbstractBlockDev` protocol.

 For use with SD card controllers, SD cards must be present at boot & not removed; they will be auto detected and initialized by filesystem at boot.
 Use the disk driver interface and a